bruvellu/priapulus-profiling/README.md

 Questions
 ---------

-* Which genes change their expression levels over time?
-* Does the dynamics reflect any developmental event?
+* Which patterns of gene expression occur during development?
+Do they correlate with any developmental event?
-* Are the gene expression levels congruent with the in situ hybridizations?
-* What kind of genes are there?
+* Can these patterns be identified and compared to _D. melanogaster_, for example?
+What is conserved or missing?

 Technical goals
 ---------------

+* Develop hands-on bioinformatics toolset.
+* Learn how to process raw data of high-throughput sequencing including stages of Agalma pipeline.
+What is the rationale and approach behind each step?
-I will learn the methodology to (1) clean and process raw data of high-throughput sequencing, (2) assemble transcriptomes, (3) run time-series analysis on transcriptome data including statistical tests for identifying differentially expressed genes, and finally (4) annotating and characterizing relevant developmental genes.
+* Learn time-series analysis on transcriptome data including statistical tests for identifying differentially expressed genes.

 Collection & Sampling
 ---------------------